ads-mirrors/nrel-energyplus/design/FY2025/NFP-RulesetProjectDescriptionPhase4.md

 NEW REPORT

 The new columns would be:
-- Name
+- Name%
 - PlantLoop Name
-- Drain Water Heat Exchanger Type
+- Drain Water Heat Exchanger Type%
-- Drain Water Heat Exchanger Destination
+- Drain Water Heat Exchanger Destination%
-- Drain Water Heat Exchanger U-Factor Times Area
+- Drain Water Heat Exchanger U-Factor Times Area%
-- Average Heat Recovery Effectiveness
+- Average Heat Recovery Effectiveness^
-- Cold Water Supply Temperature Schedule Name (if missing use Site:WaterMainsTemperature)
+- Cold Water Supply Temperature Schedule Name% (if missing use Site:WaterMainsTemperature)
-- Pipe:Indoor are used (Yes or No)
+- Pipe:Indoor are used^ (Yes or No)
-- Pipe:Outdoor are used (Yes or No)
+- Pipe:Outdoor are used^ (Yes or No)

 This suppports:
 - ServiceWaterHeatingDistributionSystem.drain_heat_recovery_efficiency